8 Key Differences between MYOB Exo vs MYOB AdvancedWhat you need to know before deciding which MYOB product is right for your business

 9. Platform and Architecture

 MYOB Exo requires custom development to fit business requirements around system automation or workflows.
 One of the popular features within the MYOB Advanced platform is the ability to natively automate across many areas of the system.
+For example, MYOB Advanced uses automation to simplify the allocation of payroll expenses to projects and accounts.

 MYOB Exo is more limited in auditing capabilities but can be enhanced with further development, whereas MYOB Advanced has auditing capabilities natively built-in across many areas of the system.